MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/delay-loading-images-and-javascript-in-sharepoint-online.md

 ![Screenshot showing one image loaded on page](media/3d177ddb-67e5-43a7-b327-c9f9566ca937.png)

-The following screen shot shows the rest of the images that are downloaded after they scroll into view.
+The following screenshot shows the rest of the images that are downloaded after they scroll into view.

 ![Screenshot showing several images loaded on page](media/95eb2b14-f6a1-4eac-a5cb-96097e49514c.png)